NOMULADINESH/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE
-This is the basic netflix clone with html and css
+This is a basic netflix clone with html and css